KhanKotaworks/KotaKonverter/README.md

    Conversion results in various units will be displayed in a table format in real-time.

 ## License
-Have a look at the licence information below.
+Have a look at "License Information" below.

 ---

 # License Information

 ### Software License
-The source code of this project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code under the terms of the license.

 ### Website Content License
 The content of the website is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE).